AzureIoTGBB/iot-edge-offline-dashboarding/docs/customize-sample-oee.md

 Note that edge-to-flux flow automatically creates measurement if it does not exists.

-- Remove "opc-simulator" module from deployment
+- Remove "opcsimulator" module from deployment

 ### Adding a new asset (basic scenario)